RockefellerArchiveCenter/dm-transfer-workflow/transfer-instructions.md

 3. Connect the drive to power.

     <div class="docs-example">
       <p>Important!
 Always make the drive – board - connection first, then plug the power (PSU & USB). <strong>Power always comes last!
 You are connecting two systems with different grounds, so ground (connected via the floppy data cable) must always come first.
-Never ever connect or remove the floppy data cable while the drive and / or the board are still powered.</strong></p>
+Never ever connect or remove the floppy data cable while the drive and/or the board are still powered.</strong></p>
     </div>

 4. Always unplug and disconnect from mains when not in use!
 Do not leave unattended!